OuJiaPeng/Vol-Forecasting-with-DL/README.md

-# Volatility Forecasting with Deep Learning
+# Financial Volatility Forecasting with Deep Learning

-This project explores deep learning for stochastic process modeling and volatility forecasting.
+This project explores deep learning for volatility forecasting.
 The main goal is to implement and evaluate transformer-based models for this task.

 Currently, a PatchTST model is being used to perform volatility forecasting for BTC-USD daily prices.
 The project includes a full pipeline for data processing, training, evaluation, and comparison against classical benchmarks like GARCH and Kalman filters.